-No huge bursts: One key benefit of rolling deployments is that they reduce the number of services running - a naive blue/green deployment might start 6 API servers at once, double the regular production load.
-It's not an uncommon occurance for databases to hit concurrent connection limits if the number of services doubles in a short period of time.
+No huge bursts: One key benefit of rolling deployments is that they reduce the number of services running - a naïve blue/green deployment might start 6 API servers at once, double the regular production load.
+It's not an uncommon occurrence for databases to hit concurrent connection limits if the number of services doubles in a short period of time.

 Easily reverted: Another benefit of rolling deployments is that it's easy to roll them back if something goes wrong.
 If, in the course of the upgrade, you notice problems - it's usually possible to "reverse" the rolling deployment to start removing the new version of the app and re-starting the old version.

 Speed: It can be slow to run the algorithm specified above - some deployments might have thousands of copies of a service running, so a rolling deployment might take over an hour if done one at a time.
 This can be mitigated by increasing the number of services being turned on / shut off at a time (sometimes called "burst limit")

 API compatibility: This is the biggest drawback of rolling deployments.
 Say you've added the endpoint /api/hello to v2 of your backend, and consume /api/hello in v2 of your frontend.
 It's possible that a user would have their request sent to v2 of your frontend, but v1 of your backend (because there are still copies of the latter running during the deployment.)
 This can be mitigated with more complicated routing techniques, but it's generally better to make APIs be backwards compatible whenever possible.

 Rolling deployments are relatively simple to understand, and generally well supported by orchestrators.
 If your users mind when you have downtime, it's an excellent first step to start deploying using a rolling update strategy.